danbrace/pong-game/README.md

 # Pong Game

-This is a simple Pong game created with C and the SDL2 game engine that I'm developing as a practice project.
+This is a simple Pong game created with C and the SDL2 game engine that I developed as a practice project.

-*** NOTE: THIS GAME IS A WORK IN PROGRESS ***
+Note: While this game is mostly finished, I'll make additions to the source code to refine the game and add features.